jack-white9/jack-white9/README.md

-- 👋 Hey, I’m Jack, and I'm currently working as a software engineer in the EdTech industry.
+- 👋 Hey, I’m Jack, and I'm currently working as a data engineer.
-- 👀 I have a passion for building beautiful and responsive web applications.
+- 👀 I have a passion for building beautiful and responsive software.
-- 🌱 Come view my website at <a href="https://jackwhite.tech" target="_blank">https://jackwhite.tech</a>.
 - 📫 Feel free to reach out to me via LinkedIn: <a href="https://linkedin.com/in/jack-f-white" target="_blank">https://linkedin.com/in/jack-f-white</a>.

 Check out some of my projects below 👇